apache/trafficcontrol/docs/source/admin/traffic_monitor.rst

 Configuration Overview
 ----------------------
-Traffic Monitor is configured using its JSON configuration file, ``rascal-config.js``.
+Traffic Monitor is configured using its JSON configuration file, ``traffic_monitor_config.js``.
 Specify the URL, username, password, and CDN name for the instance of Traffic Ops for which this Traffic Monitor is a member, and start the software.
 Once started with the correct configuration, Traffic Monitor downloads its configuration from Traffic Ops and begins polling caches.
 Once a configurable number of polling cycles completes, health protocol state is available via RESTful JSON endpoints.

-..
-Note:: The filename ``rascal-config.js`` will be renamed in the future to reflect the name Traffic Monitor.